MohammadMaftoun/End-to-End-MLOps/README.md

 # End-to-End-MLOps

-This repository is a comprehensive guide to MLOps (Machine Learning Operations) — the approach of streamlining and automating the deployment, monitoring, and maintenance of ML models in production.
-It provides resources, tutorials, and best practices for implementing robust MLOps pipelines, making ML scalable and efficient.
+This repository provides a comprehensive guide to MLOps (Machine Learning Operations) — the approach of streamlining and automating the deployment, monitoring, and maintenance of machine learning models in production.
+It provides resources, tutorials, and best practices for implementing robust MLOps pipelines, making machine learning (ML) scalable and efficient.

 ![MLops](https://ml-ops.org/img/mlops-phasen.jpg)